 Where is Sri Lanka?

-Ever heard of Pearl of the Indian Ocean?
+Have you ever heard of Pearl of the Indian Ocean?

-Sri Lanka has been named the Pearl of the Indian Ocean and some call it the tear drop of the Indian ocean as well.
+Sri Lanka has been named the Pearl of the Indian Ocean, and some call it the teardrop of the Indian ocean as well.

 It is undoubtedly one of the most beautiful islands in the Indian Ocean.

-The history says, there used to be a bridge that connected India and Sri Lanka but with time it has disappeared.
+The history says, there used to be a bridge that connected India and Sri Lanka, but with time it has disappeared.

-The geographical location of the island is at utmost importance to the country, due to its value when it comes to shipping and the weather
+The geographical location of the Island is at utmost importance to the country, due to its value when it comes to shipping and the weather.

 Where is Sri Lanka on the map?
 Where is Ceylon?